Droomek/hello_py/README.md

 # helloPy
 This repository is a personal collection of practice projects.
-The tkinter sandbox will contain most of the functionaliy behind python as I go through different mods.
+The tkinter sandbox will contain most of the functionality behind python as I go through different mods.

 Sources:
 Programming Knowledge: https://www.youtube.com/channel/UCs6nmQViDpUw0nuIx9c_WvA